Projection clock

 Projection clocks are also used in advertising and merchandising.
 High-brightness analogue projection clocks can superimpose a business' logo on top of the clock face, while there are low-brightness projection clocks designed for home use that project, for example, a logo in addition to the time.

 Some projection clocks are radio-controlled, synchronising with a broadcast time standard and always displaying the right time without the need to set them.
 They may also display other information such as temperature and humidity.

 History

 Projection clocks were patented at least twice: once in 1909, and another time in 1940.
 Both patents have expired.

 Early projection clocks were universally analogue but with the widespread adoption of digital clocks, digital projection clocks became the standard.

 Technology

 A projection clock usually needs a backlight like an incandescent bulb or LED.

 There are low-brightness and high-brightness clocks.
 While the projection created by low-brightness clocks can be viewed only in a darkened room, high-brightness ones can also be viewed in bright light or daylight.

 Low-brightness projection clocks

 Most modern projection clocks have a red LED-based projector.
-Additional optional features not specific to projection clocks are the inclusion of an LED or LCD display in addition to the projector, an alarm function, and synchronisation to a broadcast time standard.
+Additional optional features not specific to projection clocks are the inclusion of an LED or LCD in addition to the projector, an alarm function, and synchronisation to a broadcast time standard.